 Another brand that makes square panels is GembaRed.
 They sell a bargain 12” x 12” panel for $379.
 Red Therapy Co. has a single panel device for just under $800 as well.
-Again, like Platinum LED, these products are one and done when they come out of the box.
-So you’re pretty limited with what you can do.
+However, if you look at the specs it appears they are pretty limited with what you can do.

 Why is there such a big difference in pricing between the brands that make single panels?
 The simple answer is quality and effectiveness.
 The GembaRed Rex is made of plastic.
 Joovv and RedRush devices are made with sturdy metal.
 Joovv and RedRush devices also have internal fans where GembaRed Rex has no way to cool down.

 While RedRush is made of sturdy material, it’s missing the power, energy, and modular functionality of Joovv.
 The devices look so similar you might even call RedRush products imitations or knock offs of Joovv.
 If RedRush delivered the same benefits, it would be harder to be critical of the brand.
 But, according to independent testing, the RedRush devices deliver way less power than they advertise.
 In other words, their products don’t support their claims.
 That’s not a good look!

 I Choose Joovv for the Most Effective Red Light Therapy